petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/using-workflows/using-workflow-metrics.md

 ## Managing Workflow Tasks in Bulk

-With the metrics UI, you can manage workflow tasks in bulk.
+Within the metrics UI you can manage workflow tasks in bulk.
 For example, assign multiple tasks to a single assignee without going into each task separately.
 To explore this functionality make sure you have some items that need managing inside a workflow process.
-For example, [activate](./activating-workflow.md) the Single Approver workflow process for Blogs Entries, then submit a few blogs to the workflow.
+For example, [activate](./activating-workflow.md) the Single Approver workflow process for blogs, then submit a few blogs to the workflow.

 1. From the Metrics application, click the workflow process (e.g., Single Approver) to open its dashboard view.
 1. Hover over the _Total Pending_ box and click _See Items_ to open the table of pending workflow items with the Pending status.